Sexual Misconduct, Sexual Harassment, Dating and Domestic Violence, or Stalking and Resources

 Maxient Incident Report for Employees

 The District encourages all individuals to seek assistance from a medical provider and/or law enforcement immediately after an incident of sexual violence.
-This is the best option to ensure preservation of evidence and to begin a timely investigative and remedial response.
+This is the best option to ensure the preservation of evidence and to begin a timely investigative and remedial response.

-sexual violence on campus are
+Individuals reporting sexual misconduct on campus are

 Wellness Center at